ElectronHacked/nextjs-typescript-antd/README.md

 ### TODO List

 - [ ] Add Storybook Subgenerator
-- [ ] Allow The User To Generate Nested Pages
 - [ ] Allow The User To Choose A CSS Preprocessor (LESS OR LESS)
 - [ ] Allow The User To Specify CRUD Requirements When Generating The Page
 - [ ] Allow The User To Choose A [Layout](https://ant.design/components/layout/) When Generating The Boilerplate